btschwertfeger/kraken-infinity-grid/README.md

-1. In order to trade at the [Kraken Cryptocurrency Exchange](https://pro.kraken.com), you need to generate API keys for the Kraken exchange.
-You can do this by following the instructions on the `Kraken`\_ website (see [How to create an API key](https://support.kraken.com/hc/en-us/articles/360000919966-How-to-create-an-API-key)).
+1. In order to trade at the [Kraken Cryptocurrency Exchange](https://pro.kraken.com), you need to generate API keys for the Kraken exchange (see [How to create an API key](https://support.kraken.com/hc/en-us/articles/360000919966-How-to-create-an-API-key)).
    Make sure to generate keys with the required permissions for trading and querying orders: